gulfiliz/gulfiliz.github.io/_posts/2025-03-17-america-and-its-geniuses.md

 ## Coda

-In 1875, Stéphane Mallarmé
-wrote a poem for the anniversary of Poe's death.
+In 1875, for the dedication of Poe's monument in Baltimore, Stéphane Mallarmé wrote *Le Tombeau d'Edgar Poe.*

-*"Tel qu'en Lui-même enfin l'éternité le change..."*
+*"Tel qu'en lui-même enfin l'éternité le change..."*

 *"Such as into Himself at last Eternity changes him..."*

-The poem argued that Poe's true self — the self that America could not see — was finally visible in death.
+The poem argued that Poe's true self, the self that America could not see, became visible only in death.
 That eternity had done what America could not: recognized what was there.

-The poem is carved on Poe's tombstone in Baltimore.

-In French.

-On an American grave.
-A French poem.
-Because France understood
-what America buried.
+In French, *tombeau* means two things at once.
+A tomb.
+And an elegy,
+a poem written to honor the dead.
+Mallarmé meant both.

+And here is the part that stays with me.

+The stone America raised over Poe's grave carries only his name and his dates.
+No line of verse.
+No epitaph.
+Nothing.

+The tomb made of words came from France.
+The tomb made of bare stone came from home.

+America gave Poe a grave.
+France gave him a *tombeau.*

 This is the full irony,
-stated in stone.
+and it is sharper than the stone.

 ---

 *Further reading:*

-*Baudelaire — "Edgar Poe: His Life and Works" (1852)* *— the essential European reception*
+*Baudelaire, "Edgar Poe: His Life and Works" (1852),* *the essential European reception.*

-*Benjamin — "On Some Motifs in Baudelaire" (1939)*
+*Benjamin, "On Some Motifs in Baudelaire" (1939),*
-*in Illuminations — on the flaneur and modernity*
+*in Illuminations, on the flaneur and modernity.*

-*Matthiessen — American Renaissance (1941)*
+*Matthiessen, American Renaissance (1941),*
-*— Emerson, Thoreau, Hawthorne, Melville, Whitman;* *the recovery of American genius*
+*on Emerson, Thoreau, Hawthorne, Melville, Whitman;* *the recovery of American genius.*

-*Lawrence — Studies in Classic American Literature (1923)* *— D.H.
-Lawrence's savage, brilliant reading of American writers*
+*Lawrence, Studies in Classic American Literature (1923),* *D.H.
+Lawrence's savage, brilliant reading of American writers.*

-*Fiedler — Love and Death in the American Novel (1960)* *— the dark underside of American literary culture*
+*Fiedler, Love and Death in the American Novel (1960),* *the dark underside of American literary culture.*

-*Wilson — Axel's Castle (1931)*
+*Wilson, Axel's Castle (1931),*
-*— on Symbolism and its American reception*
+*on Symbolism and its American reception.*

 *For Poe specifically:*

-*Quinn — Edgar Allan Poe: A Critical Biography (1941)*
+*Quinn, Edgar Allan Poe: A Critical Biography (1941)*

-*Meyers — Edgar Allan Poe: His Life and Legacy (1992)*
+*Meyers, Edgar Allan Poe: His Life and Legacy (1992)*

 *For Dickinson:*

-*Habegger — My Wars Are Laid Away in Books (2001)*
+*Habegger, My Wars Are Laid Away in Books (2001),* *the definitive biography.*
-*— the definitive biography*

 *For Melville:*

-*Parker — Herman Melville: A Biography (2 vols., 1996, 2002)*
+*Parker, Herman Melville: A Biography (2 vols., 1996, 2002)*